austynloehr/austynloehr.github.io/_posts/2025-01-07-STM32ReactionWheel.md

 Figures 18 and 19 below compare the performance of the Kalman filter with that of accelerometer and gyro estimation methods, using the same data as Figures 15-18.
 In Figure 18, you can see that the filter initially tracks very closely to the gyro estimate.
 While the gyro estimate begins to drift over time, the filter maintains an accurate estimate.
 Additionally, note how much smoother the signal is compared to the accelerometer estimate.
-This demonstrates that the filter can effectively incorporate the accelerometer data without introducing a noise from the motor vibrations.
+This demonstrates that the filter can effectively incorporate the accelerometer data without introducing any noise from the motor vibrations.

 ![kf-1.png](https://i.postimg.cc/TwvjGths/kf-1.png)
 _Figure 18.
 Simulated Kalman Filter Overview_